How to Paint an Outdated Slate Floor

 Next came the cleaning.
 As I said, I was going to work in sections over several days, so I only cleaned the area I would work on that day.
 I just used a simple product, something like Simple Green, and vacuumed the area and then hand mopped it.

 Then I got to work!
 I chose the color Tarnished Silver from my Bungalow 47 Furniture Paint line.
-It is a dark charcoal gray and was the perfect shade I wanted for this space.
+It is a dark charcoal gray with a blue undertone and was the perfect shade I wanted for this space.
 The paint is a clay and chalk paint that adheres to most surfaces like wood, glass, metal, stone, fabric, and much more.
 Slate is a great candidate for painting and was super easy for a do-it-yourself project.

 How I started